carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 * Fix the build as soon as possible as this might block other contributors or downstream users.
-* If you need more time analyze and fix the bug, please revert your change to unblock others.
+* If you need more time to analyze and fix the bug, please revert your change to unblock others.

 *If someone else broke the build and this blocks your work*